Bell pepper (also known as paprika, sweet pepper, pepper, or capsicum is the fruit of plants in the Grossum group of the species Capsicum annuum.

 Bell peppers are also packed with vitamin A and beta carotene which can help boost the immune system, improve vision, and help protect the eyes against cataracts.
+A red bell pepper supplies twice the vitamin C and eight times the vitamin A content of a green bell pepper.

 Bell peppers are also an excellent source of potassium, fiber, thiamine, beta carotene, folic acid, zeaxanthin, and lycopene and have been shown to help prevent blood clot formation and reduce the risk of heart attacks and strokes.